userfrosting/learn/pages/12.database/03.migrations/docs.md

 ### Up and down we go

-Each migration class needs to extend the base `UserFrosting\System\Bakery\Migrations\Migration` class.
+Each migration class needs to extend the base `UserFrosting\System\Bakery\Migration` class.
 A migration class contains two methods: `up` and `down`.
 The `up` method is used to add new tables, columns, or indexes to your database, while the `down` method should simply reverse the operations performed by the `up` method.

 Within both of these methods you may use the [Laravel schema builder](https://laravel.com/docs/5.4/migrations) to expressively create and modify tables.
 To learn about all of the methods available on the Schema builder, [check out its documentation](https://laravel.com/docs/5.4/migrations#creating-tables).